smscommunity/sms-guide/shines/b2/windmill.md

 ---

 # Bianco 2 | Windmill
+{: .no_toc }

+1. TOC
+{:toc}

 The windmill turns one full circle in 60.06s *(that's 60×30 frames at 29.97fps)*, meaning its cycles repeat every 15s.
 We'll look at 3 setups for windmill wallkicks, covering different cycles and difficulties.
 ## Grab Setups
 The first step before each wallkick setup is to ledge-grab the windmill's alcove.
 Where exactly depends on the setup, but the methods are the same.
 Here are two: